 Spear phishing is an attempt to steal sensitive info such as credit card, financial, and banking info from a victim for malicious reasons.

-The main difference between regular phishing is that the scammers disguise themselves as a trustworthy entity or friend to steal sensitive information typically through an email.
+The main difference between regular phishing is that the scammers disguise themselves as trustworthy entities or friends to steal sensitive information typically through an email.
 The trust factor makes it easier for the fraudster because the victim does not have their guard up as this appears to be a trustworthy person or entity to the victim.

 This is the most common and successful form of accessing private and confidential information.
 Spear phishing accounts for 91% of all cyber-attacks.
 Phishing criminals are becoming more sophisticated with their tactics.
 They can spoof phone numbers, email addresses, and websites to look legitimate and fool even the most cautious of users.
 Spear phishers seek out victims for a variety of reasons.